rohiit-chaurasiya/Custom-Notepad/README.md

 # Custom-Notepad

-The Notepad App in Python is a simple and similar version of the text editor application.
-In this application, you can create text documents easily.
-In this system has various features intact within it.
-It will provide you the controls for editing texts and styling them.

- This is a small project of a notepad app built with Tkinter and MySQL.

- The design of this is so simple that the user won’t find difficulties while working on it.
-This project is easy to operate and understood by the users.
+This is a Customized Notepad project.
+A Customized Notepad using python.
+Not only you can write text file, but you can change font style, font colour, alignment of text, theme colour, font size.
+Also, you can save and open file and edit using the customized features.

 # How To Run The Project?

 To run this project, you must have installed Python on your PC.
-After downloading the project, you have to follow the steps below:

-Step1: Extract/Unzip the file
+Clone this repository - git clone https://github.com/RohitAayushmaan/Custom-Notepad.git

-Step2: Go inside the project folder, open cmd then type RUN CustomNotepad.py and enter to start the system.
+Go inside the project folder and run this command:

-Run CustomNotepad.py
+python CustomNotepad.py